CENG502-Projects/CENG502-Spring2023/Topcuoglu/Readme.md

 ```

 ## 2.2.4.
 Optimization related
-- The paper does not state explicitly, but, BYOL's cosine similarity loss can be interpreted as mean square error and I have interpreted scene to scene and scene to instance losses likewise.
+- The paper does not state explicitly, but, BYOL's cosine similarity loss can be interpreted as a mean square error and I have interpreted scene-to-scene and scene-to-instance losses likewise.
 As in this method:
 ```
 def byol_loss_fn(self, x, y):
     """Cosine similarity is (proportional (/2)) to MSE when x-y are l2 normalized